jaymzh/sugarjar/README.md

 make an appropriate name out of.
 Since this utility adds lots of sugar to git and github, it seemed appropriate.

-Why did you use `hub` instead of the newer `gh` CLI?
+**Why did you originally use `hub` instead of the newer `gh` CLI?**

 When I originally wrote SugarJar, `gh` was in early development, and `hub` had many more features.
-Now that `gh` has matured, we have experimental support for `gh` and will switch it to the default at some point.
+In addition, I wrote SugarJar to be a wrapper for git/hub, and `hub` allows this but `gh` does not.

-In addition, I wanted SugarJar to be able to be a git wrapper, and so wrapping `hub` allows us to do that but wrapping `gh` does not.
+When `gh` matured, we added experimental `gh` support in 0.11, and switched the default to prefer `gh` in 0.12.

-I'd like to package SugarJar for my favorite distro/OS, is that OK?
+**I'd like to package SugarJar for my favorite distro/OS, is that OK?**

 Of course!
 But I'd appreciate you emailing me to give me a heads up.
 Doing so will allow me to make sure it shows up in the Repology badge above as well as stop building Omnibus packages for whatever distro.

-Does it work on Windows/Mac?
+**What platforms does it work on?**

-It should!
-Though I will admit I don't regularly test on non-Linux OSes.
+Since it's Ruby, it should work across all platforms, however, it's developed and primarily tested on Linux as well as regularly used on Mac.
+I've not tested it on Windows, but I'll happily accept patches for Windows compatibility.